This page was reviewed under our medical and editorial policy by

 M (metastasis): This indicates whether the cancer has spread (metastasized) to other areas of the body.
 With sinus cancer, the most common site of metastases is the lungs.
 Bones are the second most common site.

-During the sinus cancer staging process, your doctor will assign T, N and M values to the disease based on its microscopic appearance.
-Your care team at Cancer Treatment Centers of America® (CTCA) will thoroughly review your medical history, family history and other factors to develop an individualized treatment plan for you.
+During the sinus cancer staging process, the doctor will assign T, N and M values to the disease based on its microscopic appearance.
+The care team will thoroughly review the patient's medical history, family history and other factors to develop an individualized treatment plan.